IKIM-Essen/ClusterDocs/docs/tldr.md

 6. make one bounded connection test; and
 7. use the approved alias `{{ ssh_alias }}` in current instructions.

-The access reference includes the preserved visual walkthrough for VS Code Remote SSH.
-Its screenshots are historical UI orientation; visible old aliases must not be copied.
+The access reference includes a visual VS Code walkthrough plus recommended search, file-watcher, extension, and Workspace Trust settings.
+Do not copy a server name from a screenshot.

 ## Where files belong